UCSD-Optics-Maze-Educational-Games/DiffractionDecoder/README.md

 1. Connect LCD display to ESP32 pins (ex.
 22, 23, 21, 19, 18, 5)
 2. Wire keypad matrix to pins (ex.
 27, 14, 12 for columns; 32, 33, 25, 26 for rows)
 3. Connect buzzer to pin 13 (or any GPIO pin)
-4. Assemble physical sliding puzzle board
+4. Assemble the physical sliding puzzle board
-5. Install diffraction lens and laser pointer mechanism
+5. Install the diffraction grating and laser pointer module

 ### Software Configuration
 1. Upload the provided Arduino sketch to ESP32